stephenh/stephenh.github.com/_posts/2012-09-15-sane-rich-uis.markdown

 =======================

 Jumping straight to the code, this is a slightly simplified version of an imperative approach to building the tabs:

+(**Update May 2018:** This is old-school GWT code, but for those reading it today, just squint and pretend it's using JavaScript to wire together DOM-ish widgets.
+Languages/frameworks aside, the overall problem is still the same.)

 ```java
 public class Tabs extends CompositeIsWidget {